 In moderately disturbed areas, water quality needs to be maintained, or improved where needed, to meet WQOs.
 In highly disturbed (HD) areas, water quality is to be improved so that it achieves the WQOs.

-As EVs and WQOs are defined for Queensland Waters, they are added to Schedule 1 of the EPP (Water and Wetland Biodiversity).
+As EVs and WQOs are defined for Queensland Waters, they are added to Schedule 1 of the EPP (Water and Wetland Biodiversity), while the Reef WQOs are added under s11(4) of the policy.
 For areas where EVs and WQOs have not yet been defined, a Healthy Waters Management Plan (HWMP) or Water Quality Improvement Plan (WQIP) may be used in local decision making.